nura-studios/studio-utilities/README.md

 3. Use Up/Down to stay focused on current media type
 4. Switch files to change interaction mode as needed

+#### Fast Approval Workflow with MPV

+MPV is an open source media player that can look at images, audio and video.
+We've customized it so that there are specialized hotkeys for cycling through media files quickly using the up and down arrow keyboard shortcuts.
+When you have found an image, video, or audio that you like press the "s" key to make a select.
+If the currently viewed file has "_attempt_##" in the name, MPV will copy the currently displayed media file with the attempt suffix removed from the filename.
+The presence of this file will mark it as an approved asset and it will no longer be regenerated during the regeneration process.
+This means that if you wish to un-approve something, just delete the file with the delete key and the next regeneration will see that no select has been made and will regenerate new attempts for review.

 ---

 ## 🎨 Photoshop Model Sheet Generator